nealhar/FileBrowser/README.md

 # File Browser

-A lightweight ASP.NET Core file browser built for the MapLarge internship exercise.
+A lightweight file browser project using ASP.NET Core for the backend.
 The frontend uses vanilla JavaScript with no framework or build step.

 ## Run